Sarah McLachlan: Early life

+McLachlan was born on January 28, 1968, in Halifax, Nova Scotia, and was raised as the youngest of three adopted children by Dorice McLachlan and her husband Jack, a marine biologist.
+She began playing the ukulele at age four then, for 12 years, studied classical guitar, piano, voice and opera at the Maritime Conservatory of Performing Arts.

+At 17, while still a student at Queen Elizabeth High School, she fronted a rock band called The October Game.
+After The October Game's first concert at Dalhousie University opening for Moev, McLachlan was offered a recording contract by Moev's manager Mark Jowett, who had recently co-founded the Vancouver record label Nettwerk Records.
+McLachlan finished high school and spent a year studying jewellery design at the Nova Scotia College of Art and Design before moving to Vancouver and signing with Nettwerk, with its co-founder Terry McBride as her manager.

-Career and albums
+Career

-1987–92: Touch and Solace
+1987–1992: Touch and Solace

-The signing with Nettwerk prompted McLachlan to move to Vancouver, British Columbia.
-There she recorded her first album, Touch, in 1987.
-The album received both critical and commercial success; it also includes the song "Vox".
-During this period she also contributed to an album by Moev, provided vocals on Manufacture's "As the End Draws Near", and embarked on her first national concert tour as an opening act for the Grapes of Wrath.
+After taking nearly two years to build a repertoire, McLachlan recorded her first album, 1987's Touch.
+The album received both critical and commercial success.
+During this period she also contributed to an album by Moev, provided vocals on Manufacture's "As the End Draws Near", and embarked on her first national concert tour as an opening act for another Nettwerk band, The Grapes of Wrath.

 McLachlan's 1991 album, Solace, was her mainstream breakthrough in Canada, spawning the hit singles "The Path of Thorns (Terms)" and "Into the Fire.”
-Solace also marked the beginning of her partnership with Pierre Marchand.
-Marchand and McLachlan have been collaborators ever since, with Marchand producing many of McLachlan's albums and occasionally co-writing songs.
+Solace also marked the beginning of her partnership with producer Pierre Marchand, who has been her collaborator ever since.
+The album was certified double platinum in Canada, and gold in the US.